-Authority for the purchase of materials, equipment, supplies, and services is extended to the Superintendent through cost-center appropriation as part of the District budget process.
+Authority for the purchase of materials, equipment, supplies, and services is extended to the Superintendent through the detailed listing of such items compiled as part of the budget-making process.

-The purchase of items and services within the cost-center appropriation requires no further Committee approval except when by law or by Committee policy.
+The purchase of items and services on such lists requires no further Committee approval except when by law or Committee policy the purchases or services must be put to bid.

-M.G.L.
+LEGAL REF.: M.G.L.
 30B

-DJE, Bidding Requirements
+CROSS REF.: DJE, Bidding Requirements